 A crispy snack with cabbage and it’s gluten-free…

 On a rainy day, I crave crispy fried snacks and I’ll be seen enjoying along with my favorite cardamom chai.
 This recipe is quite similar to Onion fritters or Ullivada, a popular evening snack in Kerala.
-I’ve used gluten-free flours like gram flour & corn starch for binding the mixture.
-The addition of corn starch will make these fritters crispy.
+I’ve used gluten-free flour like gram flour & corn starch for binding the mixture.
+The addition of cornstarch will make these fritters crispy as well.

 - Onion, chopped small- 1